The Dynamics of Measurable Pseudo-Anosov Maps: Density

 \section{Density}

 Let~$\alpha$ be an oriented stable or unstable stream arc with stream measure~$\nu$.
-Then there is a \emph{stream metric~$d_\alpha$} on~$\alpha$ defined by $d_\alpha(x,y) = \nu([x, y]_\alpha)$, with respect to which~$\alpha$ is measure-preserving and orientation-preserving isometric to a finite interval~$I$ in~$\R$ with Lebesgue measure.
+Then there is a \emph{stream metric~$d_\alpha$} on~$\alpha$ defined by $d_\alpha(x,y) = \nu([x, y]_\alpha)$, with respect to which~$\alpha$ is measure-preserving and orientation-preserving isometric to a finite interval~$I$ in~$\R$ with Lebesgue measure --- in one dimension, metrics and OU measures are equivalent.
 In particular, we can apply the Lebesgue Density Theorem to stream arcs.
-In this section we present some consequences of the LDT which will be used later.
+In this section we present some consequences which will be used later.
 In Lemma~\ref{lem:density-pts} we show that, for a compatible tartan~$R$, the set $\den_1(R)$ of points of~$R^\pitchfork$ which are (two-sided) density points of $R^\pitchfork$ along both stable and unstable fibers has full measure: moreover, the same is true for $\den_2(R)$, the set of points which are density points of $\den_1(R)$ along both fibers.
 Lemma~\ref{lem:density_intervals} concerns points~$x$ for which all small stream arcs with endpoint~$x$ contain a high density of points of~$R^\pitchfork$.

 \begin{notn} Let $\varphi\colon I\to \alpha$ be such a measure-preserving and orientation-preserving isometry from an interval in~$\R$ to an oriented stream arc.
 Pick some $x=\varphi(\hx)\in\alpha$.
 If $a\in\R$ is small enough that $\hx+a\in I$, then we denote by $x + a$ the point $\varphi(\hx + a)$ of $\alpha$.